Syncfusion AI Assistant

 Types

-This section explains the the various types of OTP (One-Time Password) input controls, explaining their default behaviors and appropriate use cases.
+This section explains the various OTP (One-Time Password) input types, their default behaviors, and appropriate use cases.

 Number type

-You can set the type property to number to use this input type as number.
-This is ideal for OTP input scenarios with numeric-only codes.
-By default type
+Set the type property to number to use numeric input.
+This is ideal for OTP codes containing only digits.
+The default value is number.

 // Import the OTP Input.